bprovendier/NN-for-Sentiment-Analysis/README.md

-# NN-for-Sentiment-Analysis
-Neural Networks for Sentiment Analysis in the Cryptocurrency Market
+# Neural Networks for Sentiment Analysis in the Cryptocurrency Market